Why should you always look in the toilet bowl?

 If you don’t have a gallbladder you lack bile, so floating poop will be normal for you.
-It is extremely difficult to properly absorb fat if you are missing yours (this is why I often recommend doing whatever you can to avoid getting your gallbladder removed because fat is SO important to our bodies).
+It is extremely difficult to properly absorb fat if you are missing yours (this is why I often caution against getting your gallbladder removed because fat is SO important to our bodies).

 Turn your Floaters into Sinkers

 Here are a few best practices to help you absorb your fats better and get those floaters turned into sinkers:

 - Switch to good fats and avoid the unhealthy fats – go for coconut, olive and avocado oil more often

 - Before you eat, make sure to have your Grateful Dung™ Bracelet on and do your Daily Dining practice.
 Name 3 things you are grateful for to get your gut ready to digest.

 - Wear your castor oil pack daily to optimize your digestion, absorption, and elimination (as well as improve how your gall bladder dumps bile)